ssloxford/seeing-red/README.md

 <p align="center"><img src="/images/video-example.gif" width="50%"></p>

-## Reproduce Results
+## Reproduce Results (coming soon)

 The code runs inside a Docker container and requires `docker` and `docker-compose` to be installed in your system.

 You might be able to make this work on a generic python/anaconda environment with some effort.

 To reproduce these results, follow these steps:
+ 1. **read the paper** - this is the only way you will understand what you are doing
  1. download the dataset used in the paper at ~~missing link~~, place the downloaded `videos` folder in `seeing-red/data/`
- 2. build and start the container by running `./start_container.sh`
+ 1. build and start the container by running `./start_container.sh`
- 3. attach to the container with `docker attach seeingred_er`
+ 1. attach to the container with `docker attach seeingred_er`
- 4. run the entire signal analysis pipeline with `python signal_run_all.py` located in `/home/code/` in the container
+ 1. run the entire signal analysis pipeline with `python signal_run_all.py` located in `/home/code/` in the container

 Results will be produced in several subfolders in `seeing-red/data/`.